MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Telemetry.md

 To opt-out of this telemetry, set the environment variable `$env:POWERSHELL_TELEMETRY_OPTOUT` to `true`, `yes`, or `1`.

+The `$env:POWERSHELL_DISTRIBUTION_CHANNEL` environment variable is set by the installer packages to record the method and source of installation for PowerShell.
+Since this information is included in the telemetry data sent to Microsoft, users shouldn't change this value.

 For more information about these environment variables, see [about_Environment_Variables][01].